 With between eight to ten projects managed within Procore at any given time, CF Evans has set a goal of making all projects paperless.
 One of the company's current projects has already hit this milestone, with the exception of keeping one set of drawings in the trailer for the inspector.

 Having all documents readily available in a digital format is saving the company an exorbitant amount of time and money in printing and distribution.
 At the individual level, it also shaves time off of the daily schedules of superintendents, subcontractors, and other team members who often find themselves making trips to the jobsite trailer to view plans and drawings.

 "We couldn't do this without Procore," Ryan says.

 "One of the biggest questions we get from developers and prospective clients is, 'What are you doing to stay on top of technology?'" says Janet Bates, Director of Marketing with CF Evans.
 "Construction is not traditionally technology-driven.
-But now I can talk to them about how we are using cloud technology through Procore, and how we are going paperless and our superintendents are saving time by using tablets to pull up plans in the field."
+But now, I can talk to them about how we are using cloud technology through Procore, and how we are going paperless, and how our superintendents are saving time by using tablets to pull up plans in the field."